-Butterfly Gardens to Go 2016 Plants List now available.
-Orders will begin to ship at the beginning of May.
+Butterfly Gardens to Go 2017 Plants List is now available.
+Orders will begin to ship in early May*.

 Butterflies are valuable contributors to our environment, yet each year more than two million acres of habitat are being lost, resulting in diminished butterfly populations.